kvasdopil/ui-gen/README.md

 ### Navigating Multiple Screens

 1. **Panning**: Press and drag on empty space to pan around the viewport
-2. **Zooming**: Use your mouse wheel to zoom in/out (10% to 100% scale)
+2. **Zooming**: Use your mouse wheel to zoom in/out (10% to 100% scale) - smooth zoom without jitter
 3. **Selecting Screens**: Click any screen to select it and view its prompt panel (this will also close the new screen form if it's open)
+4. **Double-Click to Focus**: Double-click any screen to activate it, center the camera on it, and zoom to 100% - works for both selected and unselected screens
+5. **Non-Interactive Content**: Screen contents (iframe and clickable overlays) are always non-interactive to prevent accidental clicks while navigating
-4. **Dragging Screens**: Click and drag unselected screens to reposition them; panning is automatically disabled during screen drag
+6. **Dragging Screens**: Click and drag unselected screens to reposition them; panning is automatically disabled during screen drag
-5. **Visual Feedback**: Selected screens display a 2px blue border and appear on top; unselected screens show a grab cursor
+7. **Visual Feedback**: Selected screens display a 2px blue border and appear on top; unselected screens show a grab cursor
-6. **Deselecting**: Click on empty space to deselect the current screen
+8. **Deselecting**: Click on empty space to deselect the current screen
-7. **Prompt Panel**: The prompt history panel only appears when a screen is selected
+9. **Prompt Panel**: The prompt history panel only appears when a screen is selected
-8. **Z-Index**: Newer screens appear above older ones; selected screens always appear on top
+10. **Z-Index**: Newer screens appear above older ones; selected screens always appear on top
-9. **Camera Persistence**: Your camera position and zoom level are automatically saved and restored when you reload the page
+11. **Camera Persistence**: Your camera position and zoom level are automatically saved and restored when you reload the page

 ### Viewing Output History